H4mid2019/simple-blog-django/README.md

-# simple-blog-django
+# simple-blog-Django
-This is a very simple blog but it's functional and of course it will be the example for Django developer.
+This is a very simple blog but it's functional and ofcourse it will be the example for Django developer.
 It's semi-CMS.
-I think It's useful for testers or Devlopers.
+I think It's useful for testers or Developers.

 <p>The default username and password is:</p>
 <pre>